jshmattos/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 # 0x0A.
 Python - Inheritance

 ## Learning Objectives

 General

-* Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
+- Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
-* What is a superclass, baseclass or parentclass
+- What is a superclass, baseclass or parentclass
-* What is a subclass
+- What is a subclass
-* How to list all attributes and methods of a class or instance
+- How to list all attributes and methods of a class or instance
-* When can an instance have new attributes
+- When can an instance have new attributes
-* How to inherit class from another
+- How to inherit class from another
-* How to define a class with multiple base classes
+- How to define a class with multiple base classes
-* What is the default class every class inherit from
+- What is the default class every class inherit from
-* How to override a method or attribute inherited from the base class
+- How to override a method or attribute inherited from the base class
-* Which attributes or methods are available by heritage to subclasses
+- Which attributes or methods are available by heritage to subclasses
-* What is the purpose of inheritance
+- What is the purpose of inheritance
-* What are, when and how to use isinstance, issubclass, type and super built-in functions
+- What are, when and how to use isinstance, issubclass, type and super built-in functions

-## Usage
+## Requirements

-* All files are interpreted/compiled on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
+- All files are created and executed on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
-* All code use the PEP 8 style (version 1.7.*)
+- All Python code use the PEP 8 style (version 1.7.\*)

----

 ## Tasks

 ### [0.
 Lookup](./0-lookup.py)

-* Write a function that returns the list of available attributes and methods of an object:
+- Write a function that returns the list of available attributes and methods of an object:
-  * Prototype: def lookup(obj):
+  - Prototype: def lookup(obj):
-  * Returns a list object
+  - Returns a list object

 ```sh
 guillaume@ubuntu:~/0x0A$ cat 0-main.py
 ```

 ```python
 #!/usr/bin/python3
 lookup = __import__('0-lookup').lookup